Beholding the Glory of the Courtroom of God (Part 1 of 2)

 All sin is idolatry, but not every form of idolatry started as sin.
-We want to behold God to expose idolatry.
-This is one of the most significant activities a Christian can engage in regularly: to expose idols, clear them out, and pursue deeper sanctification and repentance.
-We must sniff out idolatry in our own lives.
+We want to behold God to expose idolatry, one of the most significant activities a Christian can pursue regularly.
+It clears out idols, preventing contentment with our current sanctification or repentance.
+We must constantly sniff out idolatry in our own lives.

-To behold God in his courtroom and behave godly for God's glory, we focus on three things.
+To understand how to behave godly for God's glory by beholding God, focus on three things.

 1. Behold the Arguments of God